selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

   Image Source: Guan et. al.  <d-cite key="guan2024advances"></d-cite>
 </div>

 Notice how each device (ie. GPU) is idle for most of the time?
 If we were to consider a very simplistic case where each task, whether it is forward or backward computation, takes exactly 1 second to complete, then each device is only working for $2$ out of the $2p$ seconds, meaning a lot of hardware is sitting around, doing nothing.
-This idling is indicated by the white spaces in the plot, and they are known as "Bubbles".
-The term "Bubble Ratio" is used to describe the ratio of such hardware idle time.
+This idling is indicated by the white spaces in the plot, known as "bubbles".
+The term "bubble ratio" is used to describe the ratio of such hardware idle time.

 ### Pipeline Scheduling